Email | Call: 0141 564 3184 | Visit: 100 Woodlands Rd Glasgow

 Aromatherapy Carrier Oils

-Carrier oils are used extensively in aromatherapy and can give the oil blend many of its properties.
+Carrier oils are used extensively in aromatherapy and massage and can give the oil blend many of its properties.
 Carrier oils are basically used to carry and dilute the essential oils and help the essential oils enter the skin and render the health benefits.
 Every carrier oil exhibits a different set of properties and the aromatherapist or individual makes a choice or preference for a carrier oil depending on the therapeutic benefit, the feel or smell that the carrier oil provides.
 Carrier oils can also be referred to as base oil, fixed oils or vegetable oil.
 These oils are extracted from the fatty portions of the plant (often the seed, grain or nut).

 Carrier oils do not have as prominent aroma as the essential oils have.
 Unlike the essential oils, they do not get easily absorbed although most do help moisturise the skin and are often the main ingredient (along with water) in natural skincare creams.
 There are many popular carrier oils including sesame oil, grapeseed oil, neem oil, wheat germ oil, almond oil and many more.
 Many of the oils that are found in the grocery stores are heated instead of being cold pressed and therefore deliver less healing benefits.